 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.

-Use a 12 oz cup or glass pot
+In a 12 oz cup or glass pot:

-add two grams (about one teaspoon) of tea and a small amount of water and mix until smooth.
+Add two grams (1 teaspoon) of tea and a small amount of water and mix until smooth.

 Fill vessel with hot 71°C (160°F) water, mix.

 If you prefer, use room temp or colder water during the summer.